 Romanian 1st and 4th Armies participated in the final major European operation.
 The war ended May 12 near Šternberk.

 The Prague offensive was the last major military operation of World War II in Europe.
-The offensive was fought on the Eastern Front from 6 May to 11 May 1945.
-Fought concurrently with the Prague uprising, the offensive significantly helped the liberation of Czechoslovakia in 1945.
-The offensive was one of the last engagements of World War II in Europe and continued after Nazi Germany's unconditional capitulation on 8/9 May.
+Fought from 6 to 11 May 1945 alongside the Prague uprising, it helped liberate Czechoslovakia and continued briefly even after Nazi Germany had already capitulated.

 Casualties & Outcome